 After registration, all course changes must be made on a Student Request Form provided by the Registrar's Office.
-A change of program fee is charged for each change made after the second week of classes.
 Students may not add or drop courses after the first week of a semester or after the first week of a Summer Session without approval by the Dean of Students' Office or the Registrar's Office.

 Inter-Division Courses and Change of Divisions

 Required courses must be taken at the times regularly scheduled for the Division in which the student is enrolled unless an exception is approved by the Associate Dean for Academic Affairs or Dean of Students.
 Students may take elective courses offered during either day or evening hours.
 A preference is given to Evening Division students for limited enrollment classes scheduled during evening hours.